 Geometry- Geometric Measurement and Dimensions Standards for Mathematical Practice MP.1.
 Make sense of problems and persevere in solving them.
 MP.5.
 Use appropriate tools strategically.
 MP.2.
 Reason abstractly and quantitatively.
 MP.6.
 Attend to precision.
 MP.3.
 Construct viable arguments and critique the reasoning of others.
 MP.7.
 Look for and make use of structure.
 MP.4.
 Model with mathematics.
 MP.8.
 Look for and express regularity in repeated reasoning.
 Cluster: Explain volume formulas and use them to solve problems.

 Standards Clarifications KY.HS.G.25 Analyze and determine the validity of arguments for the Students may use dissection arguments, Cavalieri's principle and formulas for the various figures and shapes. informal limit arguments in order to find these values for these figures. a.
 Finding the circumference and area of a circle. b.
 Finding the volume of a sphere, prism, cylinder, pyramid and cone.
-MP.4, MP.7 KY.HS.G.26 (+) Give an informal argument using Cavalieri's principle for the formulas for the volume of a sphere and other solid figures.
-MP.2, MP.5 height KY.HS.G.27 Use volume formulas to solve problems for cylinders, General Prism: V = Bh pyramids, cones, spheres, prisms ★ Right Circular Cylinder: $V = \pi r^2 h$ MP.4 MP.6 Pyramid: $V = \frac{1}{3}Bh$ Right Circular Cone: $V = \frac{1}{3}\pi r^2 h$ Sphere: $V = \frac{4}{3}\pi r^3$ Attending to the Standards for Mathematical Practice As students analyze volume formulas, they looking for relationships between the shapes and the related formulas (MP.7).
+MP.3, MP.7 KY.HS.G.26 (+) Give an informal argument using Cavalieri's principle for the formulas for the volume of a sphere and other solid figures.
+MP.2, MP.5 height KY.HS.G.27 Use volume formulas to solve problems for cylinders, General Prism: V = Bh pyramids, cones, spheres, prisms ★ Right Circular Cylinder: $V = \pi r^2 h$ MP.4, MP.6 Pyramid: $V = \frac{1}{3}Bh$ Right Circular Cone: $V = \frac{1}{3}\pi r^2 h$ Sphere: $V = \frac{4}{3}\pi r^3$

+As students analyze volume formulas, they looking for relationships between the shapes and the related formulas (MP.7).
 Students critique different explanations or justifications for the formulas (MP.3).
 Students recognize various situations for which these formulas would apply and use them to solve real-world problems, posing their own real-world problems when possible (MP.4).

-Geometry-Geometric Measurement and Dimensions Standards for Ma thematical Practice MP.1.
+Geometry-Geometric Measurement and Dimensions Standards for Mathematical Practice MP.1.
 Make sense of problems and persevere in solving them.
 MP.5.
 Use appropriate tools strategically.
 MP.2.
 Reason abstractly and quantitatively.
 MP.6.
 Attend to precision.
 MP.3.
 Construct viable arguments and critique the reasoning of others.
 MP.7.
 Look for and make use of structure.
 MP.4.
 Model with mathematics.
 MP.8.
 Look for and express regularity in repeated reasoning.
+Clusters Visualize relationships between two dimensional and three dimensional chiests

-Cluster: Visualize relationships between two-dimensional and three-di mensional objects.
+Cluster: Visualize relationships between two-dimensional and three-dimensional objects.

 Standards Clarifications KY.HS.G.28 Identify the shapes of two-dimensional cross-sections of Students recognize visually the two dimensional shapes created via the three-dimensional objects and identify three-dimensional objects cross sections of three dimensional solid figures. generated by rotations of two-dimensional objects.
-MP.5, MP.7 Examples include, but are not limited to Attending to the Standards for Mathematical Practice Students use technology to identify the result of cutting a three- dimensional object and the result of rotating two-dimensional objects (MP.5).
+MP.5, MP.7 Examples include, but are not limited to